On this page

 Although mild to moderate AEFI have occurred following vaccination with mpox, no serious adverse events have been reported to be causally associated with the vaccine.
 Adverse events were reported at similar rates for doses received by intradermal and subcutaneous administration.[30]

-Active surveillance in Aotearoa New Zealand from the Post Vaccine Symptom Check (PVSC) of the MPV (Jynneos; mainly administered ID during the survey period from 26 January to June 2023) showed the rate of adverse events was similar or less than reported during clinical trials.
-Of the PVSC day-7 survey participants, 68 percent reported at least one adverse event, 4 percent reported missing work or other daily activities and less than 2 percent sought medical care.
-Local reactions and fatigue were most commonly reported (unpublished data, Health New Zealand).
+Active surveillance in Aotearoa New Zealand from the Post Vaccine Symptom Check (PVSC) survey of the MPV (Jynneos; administered via both ID and SC during the survey period from 26 January to June 2023) was in line with expected adverse events reported during clinical trials.
+Of those that reported experiencing a reaction, the most common were local reactions, fatigue, head/muscle and body aches, dizziness, chills and fever (unpublished data, Health New Zealand).

 Based the older replication-competent smallpox (vaccinia) vaccines, there is a theoretical risk of myocarditis and pericarditis with MPV.
 Clinical trials of MPV found no signal for myocarditis or pericarditis.
 Two cases were reported to the VAERS in the US after approximately 652,641 first doses and 334,568 second doses (incidence <3 per million doses).[30]
 As the incidence of these adverse events is very rare, it is important to remain vigilant for potential symptoms in young men following MPV vaccination.